Ryan Tedder: Early career

-Tedder worked as a waiter and a shop assistant at Pottery Barn before securing an internship at DreamWorks SKG in Nashville, where he sang on multiple demos.
+Tedder worked as a waiter and a shop assistant at Pottery Barn before securing an internship at DreamWorks SKG in Nashville, Tennessee, where he sang on multiple demos.
 He produced demos for songwriters and labels, charging $300 to $400 a track.
 Tedder claims that DreamWorks offered him his first publishing deal shortly after his arrival; however, he was intent on pursuing a career as an artist, and his first venture in that arena came via a different route altogether.

 At the age of twenty-one, Tedder competed in a singer-songwriter competition and was selected by NSYNC artist Lance Bass as one of five finalists to perform on a one-hour special on MTV, performing original material in front of millions of viewers.
 The prize for the winner was a music contract with Bass's now-defunct management company, Free Lance Entertainment.
 The contestants performed live and were then rated by the judges and by the audience, with the highest-scoring artist winning the contract.
 Tedder's performance of one of his songs, "The Look", received the most votes from the judges and fans, and he won the competition; however, a contract with a recording label was not finalized and no album was released.
 Tedder later revealed that the record and publishing deal he was offered "wasn't real.
-It was just a bunch of hype that didn't turn into anything."
+It was just a bunch of hype that didn't turn into anything".